School pupils go on tour of York City stadium – and get free tickets to match

 School pupils were taken on a tour of the LNER Community Stadium – and given free tickets to watch an upcoming York City match.

-Year one and two students at Wiggington Primary School toured the facility today (Thursday, March 21).
+Year one and two students at Wigginton Primary School toured the facility today (Thursday, March 21).

 They also took part in a football session on the 3G pitches – synthetic pitches that feel like grass – and visited the stadium’s Little Gym which offers gymnastic based development classes for children.